oottppxx/enigma2/plugins/budweiser/README.md

   service is using Exteplayer3 or another external player, audio ops will most likely fail to take any effect.
 * perform an operation of a certain type.
-The type should also be defined in the file and defines a list of commands (technically, execv() arguments) to be executed, so the audio source plays via the system audio device.
+The type should also be defined in the file as a list of commands (technically, execv() arguments) to be executed, so the audio source plays via the system audio device.
 The commands are then run as enigma2 sub processes, and any instances of '%(URL)s' or '%(DEVICE)s' are replaced apropriately if required.
 * depending on the source definition, once an alternative source is selected, the sources list can auto-close or remain open; if the latter, the list can be closed via the EXIT key.